MORE INFORMATION COMING SOON!

 Overview of the CSR School

-The CSR-School provides advanced training regarding the identification of sustainability-related business opportunities and the inclusion of responsibility in the core of one’s business strategy, in order to achieve sustainable value and formulate a more resilient organization.
+The CSR-School provides advanced training, fully updated and renewed based on all new requirements in the field of Sustainable Development (State of the Art), on how to identify business opportunities related to sustainability and how to integrate responsibility at the core of business strategy in order to achieve sustainable value and and formulate a more resilient organization.

 The training program is envisioned as a journey that will cover all major identified areas that relate to the responsible management of sustainability.
-From September to December 2022, during which a minimum of 40 hours of sustainability-related knowledge and management experience will be shared, trainees will gain an up-to-date overview of major developments around the largest environmental, social and governance challenges affecting businesses nowadays.
+CSR-School 2024 will take place between 12 November and 21 November on Tuesdays and Thursdays, during which trainees will gain an up-to-date overview of major developments around the largest environmental, social and governance challenges affecting businesses nowadays.
+This year the CSR-School will be held in Greek and in person at the premises of the American College of Greece, with the possibility of remote connection when absolutely necessary.

-During the 10-part Webinar series, the participants will watch lectures by distinguished academic faculty members, discuss relevant case studies, learn about best practices that have been implemented by experienced senior professionals and exchange views and thoughts around the incorporation of relevant theory into the CSR initiatives of their own organization.
+During the 4 Days, the participants will attend lectures by distinguished academic faculty members, discuss relevant case studies, learn about best practices that have been implemented by experienced senior professionals and exchange views and thoughts around the incorporation of relevant theory into the CSR initiatives of their own organization.

 WHY ATTEND THE CSR SCHOOL